Easil Pty Ltd A.C.N.607 630 311 (we, us, our or Easil) recognises and values the protection of your personal information.

 Alternatively you may contact the Office of the Australian Information Commissioner with your concern.
 Information about lodging a complaint is available on the Office of the Australian Information Commissioner’s website (see in particular: http://www.oaic.gov.au/privacy/privacy-complaints).

 If we hold personal information about you, and we do not need that information for any purpose for which the information may be used or disclosed, we will take reasonable steps to destroy or de-identify that information unless we are prevented from doing so by law.

-To unsubscribe from our e-mail database, please use the unsubscribe option contained in our emails or send us an e-mail to email@example.com with “UNSUBSCRIBE” typed into the subject line of the e-mail.
+To unsubscribe from our e-mail database, please use the unsubscribe option contained in our emails or send us a return e-mail with “UNSUBSCRIBE” typed into the subject line of the e-mail.